dali-lab/dali-challenges/README.md

 * WebGL Based Map Visualizations - [Deck.gl](https://github.com/uber/deck.gl)

 ## Questions?

+**q.** Should I do Dev I or II?!
+**a.** If you have had significant experience building software projects from scratch such as webapps or mobile apps you should definitely attempt Dev II.

+**q.** How are Dev I and II evaluated?
+**a.** Dev I and Dev II applications will be evaluated separately.

 If you have any questions, we encourage you to email us at applications@dali.dartmouth.edu or stop by Sudikoff 007 during DALI Open Lab Hours (every Monday 6-9pm).